 The VA Home Loan Program For Veterans

-The VA home loan program was started in 1944 as a part of the GI Bill of Rights following World War II.
-It was created to benefit veterans and those still serving in the military.
-As part of the GI Bill, the government created a special government-insured mortgage program to minimize down payments and lower closing costs, helping to make homeownership more accessible and affordable.
+The VA Home Loan Program was started in 1944 as a part of the GI Bill of Rights following World War II.
+It was created to reward those currently serving in the military and veterans that have served.
+As part of the GI Bill, the government created a special government-insured mortgage program to minimize down payments, lower closing costs, and help those currently serving and veterans achieve the dream of home ownership.

 VA Frequently Asked Questions